patterninc/ds-projen/README.md

 TODOs

+- [ ] Have `MetaflowProject(poc: bool)` param that
+  - [ ] adds a poc-prefix to project names
+  - [ ] disables linting (except for formatting)
+  - [ ] if it's false, raise an error if they don't provide a url to their Pipeline worksheet
+  - [ ] raise an error `if docs_url is None and poc == False`
+    - [ ] Prompt people to visit the clickup doc to fill out the Ops worksheet Note that PR's are NOT to be approved for flows with `poc=False` if the Ops worksheet has not been approved.
+In other words, to deploy a pipeline to prod, you must

+          1. fill out the ops worksheet
+          2. register its url in projen
+          3. get ML Platform to read and approve it

+          - [ ] Include this in a PR template so people know to do it.
+    - [ ] Render a markdown table into README.md that lists:
+      - [ ] projects
+      - [ ] whether it's a poc
+      - [ ] domain
+      - [ ] link to the ops worksheet url
 - [ ] Actually test the GitHub actions workflow (see the `reference-migration` branch of `data-science-projects`).
   - [ ] Manually
   - [ ] Via an automation; we'll need to create a repo and set of outerbounds users